 The follow-up post asked if we were being ignored by pattern companies, the answer was a resounding yes!

 In November 2018 10 of us, including Judith and myself, went to Love Sewing HQ for a photo shoot and the article appeared in the February issue the following year.
-Since then we’ve expanded to almost 20K followers and we are now a very varied, and worldwide, group.
+Since then we’ve expanded to an incredible 25K followers and we are now a hugely varied, and worldwide, group.

 Early in the new year 2019 we launched the first ‘Visible’ Challenge, when we asked you to choose a pattern which featured an older in its advertising.
 It was much harder than you might think but it did mean that we all started to discover lots of new pattern brands which used a more diverse range of models…still a lot to be done by some brands though, and I don’t just mean age.